runpod/docs/docs/references/faq/faq.md

 ### Do you have some legal stuff I can look at?

 Sure, do!
 Take a look at our [legal page](https://www.runpod.io/legal).

+Here's how I would integrate the GDPR compliance information into the FAQ section in a question and answer format:

+## GDPR Compliance

+### Is RunPod compliant with GDPR for data processed in Europe?

+Yes, RunPod is fully compliant with the General Data Protection Regulation (GDPR) requirements for any data processed within our European data center regions.

+### What measures does RunPod take to ensure GDPR compliance?

+For servers hosted in GDPR-compliant regions like the European Union, we ensure:

+- All personal data from EU individuals never leaves the European Economic Area during processing and storage.
+- We have technical and organizational measures in place to protect the privacy rights of Europeans as per GDPR.
+- We follow GDPR principles like data minimization, purpose limitation, storage limitation, integrity and confidentiality.